Michael Pearce (artist): Life and work

 Pearce paints in oils on canvas, sometimes stretched over a wooden panel, creating allegorical or narrative figurative compositions of mystical or alchemical subjects.
-His installation work was typically made from simple materials like wood, unfired clay and beeswax, and was sourced from prehistory and alchemy.
+His installation work was typically made from simple materials like wood, greenware clay and beeswax, and was sourced from prehistory and alchemy.
 Speaking about his 2008 The Principle installation, Pearce said: "Alchemical imagery is so rich and mysterious that it can't fail to be exciting to an artist."
 In 2009 he combined actual alchemical experimentation with his artwork, showing his Cabinet of Alchemical Wonders in an exhibit in Glendale, California, including a reflux still within the centre of a large glowing tree.
 His body of work connects him to his study of natural philosophy, an area he explored when studying early archaeological texts by William Stukeley and John Aubrey, whose eclectic writings led him to explore alchemical symbolism, steering the direction of his work toward mystical allegory.

 After 2008, Pearce became solely interested in oil painting, and began work on a series of new allegorical figurative works.
 The first of the group was exhibited in August 2011 at California Lutheran University in an exhibit titled "The New Romantic Figure", with prominent Californian artists including Alexey Steele, Jeremy Lipking, Tony Pro, Mia Tavonatti, Cyn McCurry, Peter Adams (President of the California Art Club) and Michael Lynn Adams.
 Looking back to the past for inspiration in his 2012 exhibit "Emblemata" he used 15th-century emblem books and tarot cards as source material, and presented art historical lectures on the Magician and the Fool archetypes.
 Many of the paintings were presented in dramatic tabernacle frames that replicated those found on 19th Century Pre-Raphaelite works, whose wet-white painting methods he researched and used in the production of some of the canvases.
 Although he uses Victorian and Renaissance studio techniques, he is determinedly contemporary, saying: "We can't be painting for the 19th century - we have to paint for the 21st century...."